Yichuans/datasheet-format-pelican-md/MD_ready/pelican_DRC - Garamba.md

 The principal source for the above information was the original nomination for World Heritage status.

 Anon.
 (2010).
-Once a rebel haunt, Congo’s Garamba opens to tourism*.
-Africa the Good News, June.*
+Once a rebel haunt, Congo’s Garamba opens to tourism. *Africa the Good News, June.*

 Birdlife International (2000). *Garamba National Park*, Birdlife International, Cambridge, U.K.